-1. Create an accurate list of the modules and devices in your current configuration.
+1. Obtain an accurate list of the modules and devices in your current configuration.

-Refer to your operating system documentation to learn how to view configuration information by using an operating system command.
+Refer to your operating system documentation for information about getting configuration information by using an operating system command.

-You can also view configuration information in console mode.
+You can also obtain configuration information in console mode.
 Refer to "Invoking Console Mode" in Chapter 1.
 Once you are in console mode, find configuration information as follows:

-- If you are running DEC OSF/1 or OpenVMS, generate a list of your system's modules and devices by entering the show config command at the POO>>> console prompt.
-Refer to "Verifying System Configuration" in this chapter for more information. - If you are running Microsoft Windows NT, obtain a list of your system's modules and devices by accessing the Hardware configuration display menu item.
-Refer to "Verifying System Configuration" in this chapter for more information. - 2.
+- If you are running DEC OSF/1 or OpenVMS, generate a list of your system's modules and devices by entering the show config command at the POO>>> console prompt. - If you are running Windows NT, obtain a list of your system's modules and devices by accessing the Display hardware configuration menu item on the ARC Supplementary menu. - 2.
 Decide how you wish to change your system.

-You can obtain a current description of supported options from the Digital Systems and Options Catalog.
+You can obtain a current description of supported options as described in the section "Supported Options."

-Determine whether you can install the new option yourself, or whether you need to contact a Digital service representative or other qualified service person.
+3. Determine whether you can install the new option yourself, or whether you need to contact a Digital service representative or other qualified service person.

-Note demovable-media devices should be installed only by a ualified service person.
+The following options should only be installed by a qualified service person: